gk-aws-dev/terraform-zero-to-hero/Day-4/statefile_scenarios.md

    To enable state locking, create a DynamoDB table and provide its name in the `dynamodb_table` field.
 This prevents concurrent access issues when multiple users or processes run Terraform.

+   **advantages for the locking state file with dynamo db**

+1.Preventing Conflicts: State locking prevents multiple users or processes from modifying the state file simultaneously, reducing the risk of conflicts and data corruption.

+2.Ensuring Consistency: By ensuring that only one process can modify the state file at a time, state locking helps maintain the consistency and integrity of the managed infrastructure.

+3.Facilitating Collaboration: State locking enables collaboration among team members by allowing them to work on Terraform configurations concurrently without risking data loss or corruption.

 **State Locking with DynamoDB:**

 DynamoDB is used for state locking when a remote backend is configured.
 It ensures that only one user or process can modify the Terraform state at a time.
 Here's how to create a DynamoDB table and configure it for state locking: